Frequently Asked Questions

 How do I obtain a birth, death, or marriage certificate?

-These can be obtained through our Vital Statistics Office, located at
+These can be obtained through our Vital Records Office, located at

 What is an abstract property?